Skin tags are common and depending on their location are prone to irritation including bleeding.

-“Skin tags are extremely common and are overall benign,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.
+“Skin tags are extremely common and are overall benign,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment with Schweiger Dermatology Group.

 “However, it is true that dermatologists do vary on whether they submit these for evaluation by a pathologist when removed because they are overwhelmingly benign by their very nature,” continues Dr. Ilyas.

 “After all, skin tags are actually ‘outpouchings’ of skin that develop at points of friction or rubbing.”

 Common locations due to friction or rubbing is the skin of the anus, the skin near the anus, any area that regularly comes in contact with a bra strap or the underwire of a bra, the underarms and the neck.